MarcinZyrkowski/realworld-app-test/README.md

 `npm run allure`

 ## debugging failed tests

 For debbiging failed tests reports may be useful.
 However to utilize more detailed way of debbuing you can open trace:
 `npx playwright show-trace {your_trace.zip}`

+You can always add flag `--debug` to run live debugger e.g.
+`npm playwright test --debug`

+## formatting

+To verify format issues use:
+`npm run lint`

+## running test framework

+If you have different version of node than specified in `.nvmrc` use:
+`nvm use` command in terminal after opening project.